apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/index.md

 work for HBase logs, so page blob support was introduced to overcome this limitation.

-Page blobs can be used for other purposes beyond just HBase log files though.
 Page blobs can be up to 1TB in size, larger than the maximum 200GB size for block blobs.
+You should stick to block blobs for most usage, and page blobs are only tested in context of HBase write-ahead logs.

 In order to have the files you create be page blobs, you must set the configuration variable `fs.azure.page.blob.dir` to a comma-separated list of